sshchicago/admin/general/minutes/2025-06-18_genbod_minutes.md

   - Air compressor - hour-run meter being installed now
 - Back Yard (Kalina)
   - No updates

 # Interest Groups

 - High Altitude Ballooning (HAB)
-  -
+  - No updates
 - Metal Working Group
-  -
+  - No updates

 # Business

-  - No updates
+- No business

 # Events

-  - July 4th
+- July 4th Block Party
-    - Meeting with PRS PS1!
-    - flyers NOW
-    - some people are signed up (seven? eight?)
-    - advertize, advertize, ADVERTIZE
-    - Invite more people to vend!
-    - logistics spreadsheet!
-    - tool library tables and tents!
-  - Board game day!
+  - Met and touched base with PS1 PPRS team
-    - June 14th 2PM
+- Board Game Day - June 14th 2PM
-  - News Night?
-    - Was good
+  - How did it go?
-    - July 10th for the next one!
+- News Night - July 10
-  - MRRF
-    - Midwest reprap festival
+- Midwest Rep Rap Fair MRRF (June 20-22, Goshen)
-    - CARPOOL!
-      - only for one day
+  - Some members may carpool for one of the weekend days - inquire on discord
-    - 21st and 22nd at the Elkhart county 4h fairegrounds

 # Potpourri
-  - Jeff is trying to kill us all with sugar
+  - No potpurri